Ica-Qin/Resonate-Waves/README.md

 For controlling and playing the 10 soundtracks, we thought about using a DF player at the beginning.
 However, we then found that one DF player could only play one music file at a time, so we could not have the 10 soundtracks playing together but being controlled separately.
-When considering using 10 DF players to control the soundtracks, we were suggested using processing to control and play the sounds on the computer to cut down the cost.
+When considering using 10 DF players to control the soundtracks, we were advised to use processing to control and play the sounds on the computer to cut down the cost.

 We also met a laughable problem when we tried to set up the LED pixel strips.
-For more than 2 hours, we tried so hard to light up the pixels in the most simple way to check why it did not work, after which we found that it was simply because the first pixel on the strip we bought was broken.
+For more than 2 hours, we tried so hard to light up the pixels in the simplest way to check why it did not work, after which we found that it was simply because the first pixel on the strip we bought was broken.

 The material we used for the touchboards was a lucky coincidence.
-We noticed one role of tinfoil when we were finding switches in the CCI building and we were about to leave when the idea suddenly came to all of us at the same time that it could be really good material for us to link to a touch sensor.
+We noticed one role of tinfoil when we were finding switches in the CCI building, and we were about to leave when the idea suddenly came to all of us at the same time that it could be excellent material for us to link to a touch sensor.